 Your GDPR Rights

 Under the General Data Protection Regulation (GDPR), you have specific rights regarding your personal data.
-This page explains these rights in plain language and how to exercise them.
+This page explains each right in plain language and exactly how to exercise it.

 Your Six Key Rights